The Complete Guide to CBD Salves: Everything You Need to Know

 A salve is basically a plant-infused blend that is applied directly to the skin, where it is then absorbed.
 In the case of CBD salves, that infusion is CBD.

 Are CBD salves the same as CBD lotions and creams?
 Not exactly.
 While they’re all applied topically and absorbed through the skin, there are slight differences between them.
 Each is explained in a bit more detail here:

 Salve: Salves are a combination of oil (typically coconut or olive oil) and beeswax.

 Lotion: Lotion is a combination of oil and water mixed with an emulsifier (typically emulsifying wax or beeswax).
 Lotions contain a higher ratio of water to oil (70:20).

-The only real difference then between CBD salves, lotions and creams is the amount of water that is used to make them.
+The only real difference between CBD salves, lotions and creams is the amount of water that is used to make them.
 In the case of CBD salves, they aren’t produced with any water, something that makes them a much thicker consistency than CBD lotions or CBD creams.

-How are CBD Salves Made?
+How Are CBD Salves Made?

 Salves are actually one of the most simple CBD topicals there is to create.